szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 At Gimlet.io, we think that the Cloud Native ecosystem produced many best in class tools.
 However, they are only building blocks, piecing them together is not an all the way pleasant experience.
 There shall exist a wide range of tools and products that operate on higher abstractions levels.
 We are certainly one of those.
-We welcome new products in this space, and we are glad to look at them.
+We welcome new products in this space, and glad to look at them.

 Tilt is fast.
 Golang shines in CLIs, and its startup time never ceases to amaze me.
 Working with Tilt felt snappy all the way.

 Tilt does what it says, it lives up to the Docker Compose experience, therefor I definitely want to try Tilt in my dev setups.

 Not necessarily the live update feature though.
-I use Docker Compose for the dependencies only, the static part of the stack and I wire things in ways I need.
+I use Docker Compose for the dependencies only, the static part of the stack, and I wire things in ways I need.
 The service I'm developing is running on my laptop, and uses the services running in compose.
 But, as always with new workflow additions, I have to try it and see if it sticks.
 Tilt puts a great emphasis on the live update feature.
 Technically it's a nice solution, and I'm sure it will please many developers.